MK-467-Woofya/gamification-tool/README.md

 9. Generate a new API-Key for the frontend from the Admin dash:
 Accessible at http://api.gamificationtool.xyz/admin/

+#### Frontend
 10. Add the API-Key to the frontend .env file as before

 11. Build and run the front end dockerfile on the usual port.
 Manually is easier since the .env files are processed at build time, we can't build the ReactJS container until we get the API Key from the API.

-    From the root directory we build the frontend container and tag it as frontend:
+    From the `/frontend` directory we build the frontend image and tag it as frontend:
-`$ docker build -f Dockerfile.prod -t frontend-image ./frontend`
+`$ docker build -f Dockerfile.prod -t frontend-image .`

-    Then we run the docker instructions and expose port 3000:
+    Then we build and run the docker instructions and expose port 3000:
 `$ docker run -d -p 3000:3000 --name frontend-container frontend-image`

+#### Stopping production
 1. Spinning down the containers:
 `$ docker compose -f docker-compose.prod.yml down`